 NEVER MISS A POST!
 FOLLOW ME ON:

 I don’t know about you but there’s almost nothing I enjoy more than a good, healthy weeknight meal.
-Our family works hard to eat healthy, wholesome meals packed with nutrition and these Vegetarian Sweet Potato Black Bean Enchiladas is all that and more!
-They’re SO delicious and one of our family’s favourite meals.
+Our family works hard to eat healthy, wholesome meals packed with nutrition and these Vegetarian Sweet Potato Black Bean Enchiladas are all that and more!
+They’re SO delicious and one of our family’s favourite kid-friendly meals.

-And if you’re thinking as vegetarian meal isn’t really your thing, you won’t believe how filling these enchiladas are.
+And if you’re thinking a vegetarian meal isn’t really your thing, you won’t believe how filling these vegetarian enchiladas are.
 Trust me, if our family doesn’t miss the meat, yours won’t either!!
 Especially if you use my Easy Homemade Enchilada Sauce for this recipe!
 It’s WAY better than store-bought enchilada sauce, and it’s easy to control the level of spiciness to your family’s tastes.